1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

 You choose whatever amount you'd like to give from $1 to $1,000 for electronic gift cards.
 Physical gift cards can be found in denominations of $25, $50 and $100.
 You must also pay a $2.99 fee, plus 3% of the face value of the card.
 But you don't have to pay sales tax.

 Cable television can be costly.
-According to the Federal Communications Commission, the average expanded cable service bill is more than $66 a month, or $792 a year.
+According to the Leichtman Research Group, which specializes in the broadband, media and entertainment industries, the average cost of pay-TV service averages about $103 a month.
 And if your gift recipient's cable package includes premium channels, recording options or other amenities, the cost can be a lot steeper.

 Other streaming services to consider: Amazon Instant Video, Hulu, HBO Go and MLB.TV.

-Physical Netflix gift cards are available for $30 or $60; for electronic cards with e-mail delivery, you select the amount between $25 and $100.
+Physical Netflix gift cards are available for $30, $60 or $100.
+You're free to select the amount for electronic gift cards.
 (Subscriptions start at $7.99 a month.)
 For more details on Netflix and other streaming options, see our handy chart.

 The gift of wisdom can pay off for a lifetime.
 Fortunately, you can buy some online.
 Educational software, such as Rosetta Stone for languages or The Great Courses for a variety of subjects including sciences and the fine arts, can be a great gift for your favorite knowledge-seeker.
 Fun and functional, educational applications can help her brush up on her French before a trip to Paris or add some highly desirable skills to her resume (see Best Languages to Learn to Get Ahead in Your Career).